C-3-F/CS324/11b-hw-iomultiplex/README.md

  5. How many times did `epoll_wait()` return in conjunction with receiving the bytes sent by the client?
 Do not include the event triggered by the incoming client connection, before data was sent.
+1.
  6. What does it mean when `read()` or `recv()` returns a value greater than 0 on a blocking or nonblocking socket?
+  That it read more than one byte
  7. What does it mean when `read()` or `recv()` returns 0 on a blocking or nonblocking socket?
+    That 0 bytes were read and that there is no more data left

  8. What does it mean when `read()` or `recv()` returns a value less than 0 on a blocking socket?
+    There are errors

  9. Why should `errno` be checked when `read()` or `recv()` returns a value less than 0 on a nonblocking socket?
+    Because a non blocking socket will return -1 when an operation would block but it's a normal error.
+Some other errors are recoverable as well.

  10. Which values of `errno` have a special meaning for nonblocking sockets when `read()` or `recv()` returns a value less than 0?

+EAGAIN or EWOULDBLOCK: No data is available, try again later.
+This is not an error.
+EINTR: The call was interrupted by a signal.
+The operation can be retried.
+ECONNRESET: The connection was reset by the peer.
+EBADF: The socket descriptor is invalid.
+EPIPE: The remote side has closed the connection.

 Stop the client and then the server by using `ctrl`+`c` in their respective panes.